-The organisation founded in 1957 as the European Communities, and now known as the European Union, originally had six members: Belgium, France, Germany, Italy, Luxembourg and the Netherlands.
+The organisation founded in 1957 which is now known as the European Union, originally had six members: Belgium, France, Germany, Italy, Luxembourg and the Netherlands.

 In 1973, Denmark, Ireland and the United Kingdom became Member States.
-Greece joined in 1981, and Portugal and Spain followed in 1986.
+Greece joined in 1981, and Spain and Portugal followed in 1986.
 Austria, Finland and Sweden joined in 1995.